-To receive financial aid at Nichols College, a matriculated student must complete all financial aid application requirements, enroll at least half-time, and maintain satisfactory academic progress.
+To receive financial aid at Nichols College, a matriculated student must complete all financial aid application requirements, enroll in at least 4 credits per semester, and maintain satisfactory academic progress.

 A student’s enrollment status may affect the type and amount of financial aid for which he or she qualifies.
 The chart below shows the credits needed per semester for each status:

 *Students attending less than half-time in any semester are ineligible for most forms of financial aid, with the exception of Pell Grants.

 Recipients of federal financial aid, including most loan programs, must make satisfactory academic progress toward their degree.
 Both attempted credits (quantitative) and cumulative grade point average (qualitative) factor into satisfactory academic progress.
 Students are reviewed for progress at the end of the spring semester.